tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 From here, I downloaded the tools according to the given instructions

-& Then I wrote the rules at the terminal in the Wazuh Server(Ubuntu 22.04) according to the instruction
+& Then I wrote the rules at the terminal in the Wazuh Server(Ubuntu 22.04) according to the instructions

 Here is the position
 ```bash